rlpacheco/abseff/README.md

 N6 = total number of participants on control group

-*Example (3)*:
+*Example (2)*:

 . **abseff** or 1.57 1.31 1.87 14 100

 *Display*:

-point absolute effect = 204
+Base 1000

+The risk with control group is 140 per 1000.

-lower_limit absolute effect = 176
+The anticipated absolute effects is 204 per 1000 (95% CI = 176 to 233).

-upper_limit absolute effect = 233
+The absolute risk difference is 64 per 1000 (95% CI = 36 to 93).

+Base 100

+The risk with control group is 14 per 100.

+The anticipated absolute effects is 20 per 1000 (95% CI = 18 to 23).

+The absolute risk difference is 6 per 100 (95% CI = 4 to 9).

 *Explanation*:

 This example is calculating the absolute effects on base 1000 for a odds ratio of 1.57 (95% CI of 1.31 to 1.87) considering a control risk of 14/100.

-*Example (4)*:

-. **abseff** or100 1.57 1.31 1.87 14 100

-*Display*:

-point absolute effect = 20

-lower_limit absolute effect = 18

-upper_limit absolute effect = 23

-*Explanation*:

-This example is calculating the absolute effects on base 100 for a odds ratio of 1.57 (95% CI of 1.31 to 1.87) considering a control risk of 14/100.
+The display also shows results for base 100.

 3) **Absolute effect based on hazard ratios**